What is the order of ceremony?

 - National Anthem - the audience is asked to rise for the National Anthem

-- Recession - music will play and the audience is asked to remaining standing as the platform party leaves
+- Recession - music will play and the audience is asked to remain standing as the platform party leaves

 Will I receive my degree certificate at my ceremony?